 Take a Drive on the Wild Side

-The Etosha national park, Namibia is located in the north of the country and is its famous national park and a popular tourist attraction.
+The Etosha national park in Namibia is located in the north of the country and is probably its most famous park and a popular tourist attraction.
 It’s well designed and has great wildlife viewing opportunities but the best thing about it is that you can take yourself on safari.
 Namibia is a fantastic country for a fly-drive holiday.
 The distances may be long but the roads are well made and largely empty.
 And the scenery is spectacular.
 It’s worth noting that some of the roads are gravel, so it’s worth packing a spare tyre, and that the petrol stations can be quite a distance apart.
 We travelled on the principle of topping up the tank every time we passed a petrol station, trying never to let the tank go below half-full.

 The great thing about Etosha is that it is accessible for all types of car.
 We had hired a two-wheel drive saloon car – perfect for the pair of us – and encountered no difficulties at all, there was no need to have hired a 4WD.
 (Indeed we had been absolutely fine with the two-wheel drive throughout our journey in Namibia, even on the Skeleton Coast.)
 The roads are clearly marked and easy to navigate.
 There is plenty of parking around the waterholes, which are the best places for viewing wildlife.